JJLim99/SpeakerIdentification_SNN/RaspberryPi/README.md

-The speaker identification UI is created based on 2-stages which are Wake Word Detector and Speaker Identification.
+The speaker identification application is created based on 2-stages which are Wake Word Detector and Speaker Identification.

 Wake word detector is implemented by using the available service that is provided in Porcupine.

-We need to apply free access key to use the Porcupine service.
+We need to apply the free access key to use the Porcupine service.

 Porcupine GitHub:
 https://github.com/Picovoice/porcupine